yudiz-dotnet/xamarin-forms-material-chips/README.md

 You can also add GestureRecognizers for tapped events on chips.

-Here, code is written in MainPage.xml.cs file in CreateRandomBoxview function.
+Here, code is written in [MainPage.xaml.cs](../master/Code/MaterialChips/MaterialChips/Views/MainPage.xaml.cs) file in CreateRandomBoxview function.

          private Frame CreateRandomBoxview(Items items)
          {